 Contrary to messages by the pesticide industry or spokespersons from major farmers‘ unions, there is a wide diversity of thought among the farming community.
 While large farmer associations have so far persistently defended the agro-industrial system and consistently combated pesticide restrictions, a growing number of smaller interest groups and farmers see dependence on the agro-industry (synthetic pesticides, seeds and fertilizers producers) and its products as a driving force behind the crisis into which farms and the ecosystem have fallen.
 For us organisers of the citizens' initiative, it will therefore be decisive whether we succeed in showing the prospects for change and convincing farmers not only that agriculture without pesticides is possible, but also that in the long term it is the best option.
 We therefore want to use the coming year not only to collect signatures for our citizens' initiative but also to enter into dialogue with farmers and their representative bodies.

 The highest price we can ever pay for our food is the devastation of our livelihoods and the livelihoods of our children and grandchildren.
 But it is precisely this price that we are currently paying worldwide when we buy unsustainably produced, cheap food.
-Our current way of farming threatens the world's food supply, as the UN Food and Agriculture Organization (FAO) stated in a comprehensive report on the state of agriculture and biodiversity in February 2019.
+Our current way of farming threatens the world's food supply, as the UN Food and Agriculture Organization (FAO) stated in a comprehensive report on the state of agriculture and biodiversity (PDF document) in February 2019.
 The reason why we still buy food at this low price is that the real price does not appear at the supermarket checkout.
 We pay it through burning forests, polluting water, eroding soil, contaminating the air we breath and finding chemical residues in our food.
 Pesticides, as well as low-quality food, have important health impacts that involve important societal costs (cancers, Parkinson diseases, reproductive impairment, etc).

 We must therefore put an end to this disastrous system.
 Farmers that produce food sustainably should be rewarded, while imported food produced with synthetic pesticides should be heavily taxed.
 Furthermore, farmers generally do not earn a decent living in the EU despite the fact they are caring for producing the food that is at the very basis of our health.
 Decision-makers shall ensure that farmers earn decent revenues, while maintaining food at affordable prices.